+Level Aircraft and Newton's Second Law

+High School of Motion

-Lesson 6 Aircraft and Newton's Second Law of Motion Time Required Lesson Summary 100 minutes (2 50- minute class periods) This lesson introduces students to how planes are tracked using radio waves.
+Time Required Lesson Summary

+100 minutes (2 50- minute class periods) This lesson introduces students to how planes are tracked using radio waves.
 The lesson continues as students collect data on local planes and use this information to calculate the net force acting on the aircraft according to Newton's second law of motion.

+Standards

-Standards Addressed Next Generation Science Standards (NGSS) HS - PS2 - I Analyze data to support the claim that Newton's second law of motion describes the mathematical relationship between the net force on a macroscopic object, its mass, and its acceleration.
+HS - PS2 - I Analyze data to support the claim that Newton's second law of motion describes the mathematical relationship between the net force on a macroscopic object, its mass, and its acceleration.
 PS4.C Information Technologies and Instrumentation.
 Multiple technologies based on understanding waves and their interactions with matter are part of everyday experiences in the modern world and scientific research.
+They are essential tools for producing, transmitting, and capturing signals and storing and interpreting information.

+Vocabulary Objectives

-They are essential tools for producing, transmitting, and capturing signals and storing and interpreting informatio Virginia standards PH.3 The student will investigate and understand, through mathematical and experimental processes, that there are relationships among force, mass, and acceleration.
-PH.5.b The students will investigate and understand that waves transmit energy and move in predictable patterns.
-Students will realize those wave interactions are part of everyday experiences and identify technological applications of the radio wave portion of the spectrum Vocabulary Objectives I. Thrust 2.
-Drag 3.
-Lift 4. altitude Students will understand how a small device plugged into a computer can allow a person to receive and analyze radio waves.
+Thrust Drag Lift altitude Students will understand how a small device plugged into a computer can allow a person to receive and analyze radio waves.
 Students will be able to calculate net force using data collected in class.

+Materials

+Dongle and antenna Student activity sheets Individual student computers